gras/SensorWorkshop/python/14-DriveUntilRightTopHatOnLine/README.md

-# 02-HelloWorld
+# 14-DriveUntilRightTopHatOnLine
-##Goal:  Modify and run your first Python program
+##Goal:  Use TopHat to find black tape

 **To Do:**
-* change the code to print "Hello World"
-* run the program to prove that it works
-* add your name instead of "World"
-* run the program again
+* drive forward
+* look for tape
+* stop when you see it